ARM-software/psa-api/index.md

 ## Feedback

-If you have questions or comments on any of the PSA Certified API specifications, or suggestions for enhancements, please [raise a new issue][psa-api-issue] in the PSA Certified API GitHub project.
+If you have questions or comments on any of the specifications, or suggestions for enhancements, please [raise a new issue][psa-api-issue] in the PSA Certified APIs GitHub project.

 Please indicate which specification the issue applies to.
 This can be done by: